ashbrook-io/ashbrook-io.github.io/_posts/2022-04-25-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

 1. create a new folder in terminal, switch to it
 2. dotnet new up an app like `dotnet new blazorserver -f net6.0`
 3. setup loca git on this code with `git init && git add . && git commit -m "initial"`
-4. open folder in vscode with `code .`
+4. open folder in vscode with `code .` _note: i previously already enabled this shortcut_
 5. vscode asked me to install some dependencies and I clicked ok
 6. open up terminal in vscode and run the app with `dotnet watch run`